ramzanroni/video-meeting-Group/README.md

 # npm install
 # run the server file
     node server.js
-if change your port then go the server.js file then change the port address ar line 6
+# if change your port then go the server.js file then change the port address ar line 6
+# make sure grant access your camera and mic.